burst-apps-team/burst-wiki/faq.md

 Frequently Asked Questions
 --------------------------

-**1) How can I obtain a coin to cover the transaction fee for pool mining or for activating my account on the blockchain with a public key?**
+**1) How can I obtain a coin to cover the transaction fee for setting a reward recipient (when mining) or activating an account on the blockchain with a public key?**

 You will need to request a single coin from the community or one of the Burst faucets.
 Request a coin here: